fongc123/notes/Introduction to Programming with C++/Functions.md

 <FUNCTION_NAME> (<PARAMETERS>)
 ```

+### Recursive Function
+A special function that calls itself.
+Essentially, a function call is present in the function definition.
+To avoid an <span style = "color:lightblue">infinite recursion</span>, the task is typically separated into two parts:
+- a base case which **ends the recursion**
+- a recursive case which **calls the next recursion**

+Recursion uses **more memory** and **takes more computational time**.

 ### Example
 A sample program that defines the function `max()` which will return the greater value between two integer inputs.